zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

 * value of `secret` in `{$APP.CRED.SECRET}` user macro.

-At this point the monitoring user will not be able to access any resources on OpenStack, therefore some access rights need to be defined.
+At this point, the monitoring user will not be able to access any resources on OpenStack, therefore some access rights need to be defined.
 Access rights are set using policies.
 Each service has its own policy file, therefore **further steps for setting up policies, are mentioned in the template documentation of each supported service**, e.g., __OpenStack Nova by HTTP__.